Conformal map: In two dimensions

 If $U$ is an open subset of the complex plane $\mathbb{C}$, then a function $f:U\to\mathbb{C}$ is conformal if and only if it is holomorphic and its derivative is everywhere non-zero on $U$.
-If $f$ is antiholomorphic (conjugate to a holomorphic function), it preserves angles but reverses their orientation.
+If $f$ is antiholomorphic (complex conjugate to a holomorphic function), it preserves angles but reverses their orientation.

 In the literature, there is another definition of conformal: a mapping $f$ which is one-to-one and holomorphic on an open set in the plane.
 The open mapping theorem forces the inverse function (defined on the image of $f$) to be holomorphic.
 Thus, under this definition, a map is conformal if and only if it is biholomorphic.
 The two definitions for conformal maps are not equivalent.
 Being one-to-one and holomorphic implies having a non-zero derivative.
+In fact, we have the following relation, the inverse function theorem:

+where $z_0 \in \mathbb{C}$.
 However, the exponential function is a holomorphic function with a nonzero derivative, but is not one-to-one since it is periodic.